bloominstituteoftechnology/User-Onboarding/README.md

 Form validation is one of the facets of an application that makes it feel polished and controlled from a user perspective.
 With that in mind, implement the following:

-- [ ] Using Yup, set up _at least_ two different validations for each field along with custom error codes that will display on screen when validation fails.
+- [ ] Using Yup, set up _at least_ two different validations along with custom error messages that will display on screen when validation fails.

 ## STEP 3 - Make a POST Request